xAirx/FullStack-PassionProject/README.md

 ### **Example Docker images**

-- [x] React docker image
-- [x] Mongodb docker image
 - [x] React App Docker image - can be started with a parameter based on the chosen backend above, to seed the correct starter data.
-- [x] Mongo seed docker image - can be started with a parameter based on the chosen backend above, to seed the correct starter data.
 - [x] Express-api docker image
 - [x] Graphql docker image
+- [x] Mongodb docker image
+- [] Mongo seed docker image - can be started with a parameter based on the chosen backend above, to seed the correct starter data.

-      The express server runs standalone  and connects to the mongoDB on 27017/restAPI
+      The express server runs standalone  and connects to the MongoDB

-      The GraphQL server runs standalone and connects to the mongoDB on 27017/graphql-api
+      The GraphQL server runs standalone and connects to the MongoDB

 &nbsp;